various UI failures when running under Wayland

 The two branches mentioned are in https://github.com/dtorop/darktable, PR for each forthcoming once I test a bit more.

-#16 Updated by Dan Torop over 2 years ago
+#16 Updated by Dan Torop about 3 years ago

 The preview mode repeat problem mentioned in https://redmine.darktable.org/issues/11535#note-14 may actually be due to Wayland's GDK backend.
 I filed https://bugzilla.gnome.org/show_bug.cgi?id=781285.
 Compiling GTK with the patch https://bug781285.bugzilla-attachments.gnome.org/attachment.cgi?id=349836 fixes the problem in darktable.

-#17 Updated by Dan Torop about 2 years ago
+#17 Updated by Dan Torop almost 3 years ago

 A further update: